-Honors/Awards: Named the Pepsi NFL Rookie of the Week for his Week 7 performance at San Diego, totaling 133 receiving yards on five receptions (26.6 avg.) and one touchdown...Named the Pepsi NFL Rookie of the Week for his Week 9 at Pittsburgh after recording seven receptions for 88 yards and one touchdown...Named the Pepsi NFL Rookie of the Week for his effort in Week 12 at Tennessee, finishing with seven receptions for 115 yards...Earned his first trip to the Pro Bowl in 2015.
+Honors/Awards: Selected to the Pro Bowl in each of his first two seasons...Named the Castrol Edge Clutch Performer of the Week in Week 11 of 2016 vs. Houston, recording the game-winning 35-yard touchdown reception, juking multiple Texans defenders in the process...Named the Pepsi NFL Rookie of the Week for his Week 7 of 2015 performance at San Diego, totaling 133 receiving yards on five receptions (26.6 avg.) and one touchdown...Named the Pepsi NFL Rookie of the Week for his Week 7 of 2015 performance at San Diego, totaling 135 performance at Pittsburgh after recording seven receptions for 88 yards and one touchdown...Named the Pepsi NFL Rookie of the Week for his effort in Week 12 of 2015 at Tennessee, finishing with seven receptions for 115 yards.